Seacurus Daily: Top Ten Maritime News Stories 24/11/2017

 9. Shipping’s Piece of Paradise

-The release of the Paradise Papers, detailing offshore activities of some of the worlds most powerful people and companies, has caused a stir in various sectors, including the shipping industry.
+The release of the Paradise Papers, detailing offshore activities of some of the world’s most powerful people and companies, has caused a stir in various sectors, including the shipping industry.
 The Paradise Papers disclosed

 offshore interests and activities of more than 120 politicians and world leaders, and has shown startling links to shipping.
-In addition, tax evasion has emerged as one of the major issues plaguing the industry.

 https://goo.gl/JAejmg